 Finding that ideal sunset or sunrise is always a big deal for me.
 I would also go so far as to say that Sunsets are a big deal for anyone that considers themselves a photographer of any caliber.
 The majestic beauty of the sun fighting its way through the haze and dust of the continent as it rises from the east or sets from the west cannot be understated.
 Yet, not all sunsets and sunrises are the same and seldom do they look the same day after day.
 Before a massive rainstorm, the skies of the west are generally cleaner.
 This causes the light from the sun to refract less and give us clearer blues and sharper clouds.
 When the storm has cleared, the winds calm down, and the dust rises to cause the light to refract and splinter into the brilliant oranges we love to see.
 Yesterday was a particularly standard pre-storm day that delivered precisely what it should have, a bland and lackluster sunset.

-Yesterday seemed like a great day for taking a photograph of the sunset.
+Yesterday seemed like a beautiful day for taking a photograph of the sunset.
 If only I had looked closer at the weather.
 While it was a great day yesterday, today is looking to possibly be a brute with a storm barreling in from the west.
 Already I have received notifications about possible Tornadoes from the weather apps on my phone.
 If I would have looked ahead, I wouldn’t have been so stoked for the sunset and would have taken the time to relax a little more and enjoy it.
-The photographs of the sunset are decent but since the air was from the wind, they weren’t spectacular, by any means.
+The photographs of the sunset are decent, but since the air was from the wind, they weren’t spectacular, by any means.

 What do you think about the photographs from this excursion?
 Which ones are your favorite?